turbo-sim/turbodash/docs/documentation.md

 ## Special case: Ideal 100 % impulse stage

+> Note: I did not update the subscripts 3-4 in the special cases

 For the special case of an impulse stage, where $\alpha_1 = 0$, $R = 0$, $\rho=1$, and zero losses the equations simplify considerably.
 From the general relations, we obtain:
 $$